microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

  Note: AVR-gcc accepts word addresses, so if it is set 0x4000 in the bootloader, it must be set to 0x2000 here.

 *XC8*
- * If you are using the XC8 compiler, open up project properties and apply the below settings
+ * When using the XC8 compiler, open the project properties and apply the below settings
     - Linker>Additional Options>Extra Linker Options=-Ttext=<Boot End Address> -Wl,-u,applicationFooter

      [![app_io_settings](images/appLinkerSettings.PNG)](images/appLinkerSettings.PNG)